 Cost transparency in negotiations is a controversial subject.
 On the one hand, companies feel that profit margins are in danger.
 On the other hand, more and more customers want to see a breakdown of the costs.
 This is a dilemma that can be resolved, because transparency not only strengthens a company’s own negotiation position, it also leads to permanent, stable business relationships.

-We have bundled our knowledge to summarize three key measures for achieving cost transparency.
+We have bundled our knowledge to summarize three key measures for achieving transparent cost information.

 Enterprise-wide understanding of product cost